YonaskT/footy/README.md

 The [web app](https://footballdata.streamlit.app/) provides a comprehensive tool for football analysts, scouts, and enthusiasts to evaluate player performance and make informed decisions based on data-driven insights.

+The data is provided and made available by [fbref](https://fbref.com/en/) and I don't own any of it.